-We value community partners.
+We recognize the value in community partnerships.

-- Promote volunteering opportunities for your organization on our online opportunities board
+- Promote volunteering opportunities for your organization on our online Opportunities Board

 Academic Service-Learning criteria:

 - In-class student learning enhances service experience and service experience enhances in-class learning